ApfelTeeSaft/F4Menu/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPLv3 License.
+See the [LICENSE](https://github.com/apfelteesaft/F4menu/LICENSE) file for details.